dahisea/The_archive/README.md

 For using, please check our [Code of Conduct](/Code-of-Conduct.md) first.

-# What are the Differences in custom
+# What are the Diff
 - Supports for Pictures API using in cover of posts.
 - A friend links system optimized.